vuejs/governance/Vue-2.0-Beta---Starter-Resources.md

 [The examples in the `next` branch](https://github.com/vuejs/vue/tree/next/examples) are also already updated for Vue 2.0, so if you want to see some example code, this is the place to go to.

 If you have any questions left (as we are sure you will), don't hesitate to ask them on http://forum.vuejs.org.
-Please do **not** open issues in the Github repo, as those are exclusively for bug reports, feature requests and the like
+Please do **not** open issues in the Github repo, as those are exclusively for bug reports, feature requests and the like.

 If you find a bug, **please** don't hesitate to report it!
-Just follow the [Issue Reporting Guidelines](https://github.com/vuejs/vue/blob/dev/CONTRIBUTING.md#issue-reporting-guidelines)
+Just follow the [Issue Reporting Guidelines](https://github.com/vuejs/vue/blob/dev/CONTRIBUTING.md#issue-reporting-guidelines).

 ## Supporting Libraries

-The main support libraries are [vue-router](https://github.com/vuejs/vue-router), a router for vue components and [vuex](https://github.com/vuejs/vuex), a reactive flux implementation with single-state-tree store.
+The main support libraries are [vue-router](https://github.com/vuejs/vue-router), a router for Vue components and [vuex](https://github.com/vuejs/vuex), a reactive flux-like implementation with single-state-tree store.

-###  Vue-Router
+###  vue-router

 [vue-router](https://github.com/vuejs/vue-router) is the official routing library for Vue, and there is a preview release that supports Vue 2.0 and comes with several improvements and an overhauled API.